juliawqy/IntroToProg/README.md

-# Intro to Programming - Class Exercises
+# Intro to Programming - Exercises

 <br> Exercises and Labs done in Python